YangHanNg/Portfolio_Projects/Projects/Data Analysis/S&P500 Valuation Multiples/README.md

 # S&P 500 Valuation Multiples: Statistical Analysis of Trading Multiple Pricing
 ### Project Outline

 This is a data analysis project inspired by NYU Stern Business School Prof. Aswath Damodaran from his Valuations course.
 It is a relative valuation method built upon traditional comparable companies analysis.
-It is based upon Discounted Cash Flow (DCF) calculations to derive Enterprise Value (EV) using metrics that is Weighted Average Cost of Capital (WACC), Reinvestment Rate (RIR), Expected Growth Rate Etc. These financial metrics represent independent variables for dependent variable EV, as such, it allows the opportunity for a linear regression study to interpret the performances of companies relative to their industry peers.
-The regressed line would serve as a projection tool built on the performance of the industry, and thus, it presents the idea of under/over-pricing of companies as their current financial metrics are projected forward.
+It is based upon Discounted Cash Flow (DCF) calculations to derive Enterprise Value (EV) using metrics like Weighted Average Cost of Capital (WACC), Reinvestment Rate (RIR), Expected Growth Rate Etc. These financial metrics represent independent variables for dependent variable EV, as such, it allows the opportunity for a linear regression study to interpret the performances of companies relative to their industry peers.
+The regressed line would serve as a projection tool built on the performance of the industry, and thus, it presents the concept of under/over-pricing of companies as their current financial metrics are projected forward.

-#### For short:

-- Company A with XYZ financial metrics would have X EV/EBITDA.
-- The linear regression studies the financials of each company within the industry.
-- The regressed model represent the performance of the industry from the weighted performances of each company.
-- Reinserting the XYZ financials of Company A to the regressed line would threfore predict their potential EV/EBITDA in the industry.
-- The potential EV/EBITDA of Company A could be higher or lower than the current multiple, therefore, higher potential EV/EBITDA indicates an underpricing of Company A in the industry and vice versa.
+The project utilises AlphaVantage API to gather financial data from companies listed in the S&P 500 index.
+The data includes annual and quarterly Income Statement and Balance Sheet information which are stored in a PostgreSQL database for efficient data management and analysis.
+The project implements a caching system to track processing progress and avoid redundant API calls, making it resilient to interruptions and mindful of API rate limits.

 <br>